Back to Alabama

 What This Bill Does

-• Allows the Governor, Lieutenant Governor, Speaker of the House, President Pro Tempore of the Senate, Minority Leader of the House, and Minority Leader of the Senate to remove a member from a multi-member board if they originally appointed that person.
+• Allows the Governor, Lieutenant Governor, Speaker of the House, President Pro Tempore of the Senate, Minority Leader of the House, and Minority Leader of the Senate to remove board members they appointed.

-• Requires these leaders to appoint a new member who meets the qualifications for serving on the board when an old member is removed.
+• Requires leaders who remove a member to appoint a new person who meets all legal qualifications for the role.

 Who It Names or Affects

-• Board members appointed by the Governor, Lieutenant Governor, Speaker of the House, President Pro Tempore of the Senate, Minority Leader of the House, and Minority Leader of the Senate.
+• The Governor, Lieutenant Governor, Speaker of the House, President Pro Tempore of the Senate, Minority Leader of the House, and Minority Leader of the Senate who have power to appoint members.

 Terms To Know